 A muscle spasm is an involuntary contraction of a muscle that can cause a great deal of pain.
 Muscle spasms can occur in and of themselves because of an intrinsic issue with the muscle, but more commonly occur because of an underlying condition.
 For example, there could be some facet joint arthritis and inflammation which can cause the muscles of the back to go into spasm.
 Other injuries of the back can also cause the muscles of the back to go into spasm.

-You also want to think, “Is there an underlying condition causing the muscle spasm?”
-Perhaps if you try more conservative treatment options and the pain isn’t getting better – if it’s unrelenting – then should we look and dive deeper into perhaps an underlying cause?
-For this reason, it’s oftentimes important to think of a back spasm as perhaps a shot over the bow; it’s a warning sign that there’s maybe something else happening.
-In most cases, it’s probably self-limited and the pain will go away on its own or with conservative treatment, but when the pain doesn’t go away – when it gets worse or when there’s other warning signs, which I’ll discuss in just a brief moment – it’s important in those cases to go to your healthcare practitioner and get the symptoms looked at.
+You’ll also want to think that, “Is there an underlying condition causing the spasm?”
+Perhaps if you try more conservative means — more conservative treatment options and the pain isn’t getting better – if it’s unrelenting – then should we look and dive deeper into perhaps an underlying cause?
+For this reason, it’s oftentimes important to think of a back spasm as perhaps a shot over the bow; it’s a warning sign that there maybe something else happening.
+In most cases, it’s probably self-limited and the pain will go away on its own or with conservative treatment, but when the pain doesn’t go away – when it gets worse or when there’s other warning signs, which I’ll discuss in just a brief moment – it’s important perhaps in those cases to go to your healthcare practitioner and get the symptoms looked at.